-The app is released both on the Google Play Store and on Apple’s App Store.
+The app is released on the Google Play Store and Apple’s App Store.
 It is indeed a noble venture and a useful app when it comes to the declining global environment.
 The mobile app takes the help of the Internet of Things and big data analytics to monitor and analyze the air quality 24 hours a day and 365 days a year.

 KT Air Map Korea project is going beyond the domestic market.
 In light of the mobile app’s launch, KT will provide detailed information on fine dust and suggest ways to reduce fine dust on daily lives – Lee Dong-myun, KT‘s executive vice president of big data business support unit

 He further added, “Through the launch of the mobile application, KT will suggest ways of reducing fine dust levels and preventing any damages.
 We will also cooperate with international organizations to improve the global environment.”